alexysong/inkstone/README.md

 In 2d simulations (1d grating), the space is assumed to be in $x$ and $z$.
 Here, $s$ is when $\vec{E}$ of the incoming wave is in and out of the solving 2d space. $p$ is again orthogonal to it.

+## What's new

+*   Ver 0.3:

+    Solved the convergence issue at Wood's anomaly.
+Now the calculation maintain the same convergence, stability, and speeed near and at Wood's anomaly.

 ## Citing
 If you find Inkstone useful for your research, we would apprecite you citing our [paper](https://doi.org/10.1103/PhysRevLett.120.193903).
 For your convenience, you can use the following BibTex entry: